 However, we recommend that you focus on this data only if you’re just starting to grow a following.
 Once you’ve garnered a large enough following, you’ll need to use Instagram’s proprietary data to discover what times your followers engage with your content and apply that to your content strategy.

-Why it’s important to find the best times to post on Instagram
+5 important considerations to find the best times to post on Instagram

 Whatever reason you create content, you’re likely putting a lot of work into growing your following.
 It can be discouraging to share content that isn’t seen by anyone or doesn’t get engagement.
 And if you’re posting on Instagram as a source of income, this may hit even harder as you miss out on connecting with your audience.